 Theme camps with large commitments for pre-event setup can erect some infrastructure.
 This is not intended to replace Early Arrival.
 Small amounts of equipment can be cached by theme camps (organized, covered with a tarp).

 Art which requires more complicated setup (e.g. structures constructed on site, complicated integration with trees) can start erection during this weekend.
 Artists are encouraged to consider early arrival as well.

-Make sure to discuss your infrastructure or art setup with a WW Lead to make sure it doesn’t cause any problems for other plans!
+Make sure to discuss your infrastructure or art setup with a Work Weekend Lead to make sure it doesn’t cause any problems for other Event Planning and infrastructure!

 This weekend is much smaller and is intended to complete particular projects which require more time.
 General-purpose volunteers are not needed.
 Participants should coordinate with Core leads ahead of time and come prepared to work on a specific project, such as Bug or Temple.

-Artists who need extra setup time for their pieces and can erect art during this weekend; coordinate with the Work Weekend core leads before arriving.
+Artists who need extra setup time for their pieces and want to erect art during this weekend, please coordinate with the Work Weekend core leads before arriving.

-Depending on the number of attendees, lunch may not be provided during this weekend.
+Depending on the number of attendees, lunch may not be provided during this final weekend.

 If you are leaving *any* infrastructure behind between work weekends, please have the object(s) and location approved by a Work Weekend Core Lead or Infrastructure Cluster Lead to make sure it won’t be in the way of events or work occurring during the week.
 If a dead tree needs to be removed by DPY, we want to know who has their tarp flying there!

 For specific guidance on what sorts of camp infrastructure can be set up and when, see the bulleted list on individual weekends below.